eirikbraend/spring-demo/README.md

 * Build docker image and upload to azure container registry
 * Use docker with maven and jdk as build image?
 * publish junit reports?
+* caching of deps not working totally.
+Why?

 * for baxdes: Do we need to publish the war file? if workflow also deploys, we can use "in process" What about des-test (for system test) and des-core (tdes)?